mondeja/project-config-styles/README.md

   for building, versioning, environments and publishing.
 - `single-quotes.json5`: Single quotes for strings.
 Use [autopep8] and
   [add-trailing-comma] for formatting.
 - `double-quotes.json5`: Double quotes for strings.
-Use [black] and [add-trailing-comma] for formatting.
+Use [black] for formatting.
 - `line-length-80.json5`: 80 characters as maximum line length.
 - `tests.json5`: The project has tests.
 Use [pytest].
 - `google-docstrings.json5`: Google docstrings convention.